SGT James Lionel Myers (WWII)

 The 508th was responsible for the Southwest portion of the 82d Airborne Division sector in Normandy.Their primary targets were bridges over the Douve River, located at Brienville and Beuzeville-la-Bastille.
 Clouds and heavy anti-aircraft fire caused the formations to break up and many of the planes to stray off course.
 The confusion was also compounded by the Wehrmarcht's presence in the scheduled drop zones.
 This prevented the pathfinders from marking them and consequently delayed many pilots from flashing the jump lights until they had overshot the drop zones as they frantically searched for the markers.
 Consequently, both the 507th and 508th troopers were widely scattered over the Normandy countryside." (full account can be found here)

 According to the Sainte-Mère-Eglise Airborne Museum, James was originally buried in the Blosville American Cemetery.
 He was later re-interred at Maple Grove Cemetery in Fairmont, WV, alongside his parents and several siblings.
-James is also honored on the "Marion County Veterans Killed in Action" Memorial at Veterans Square in Fairmont, WV.

 Sources and More Information: